Microscopic Phase-Transition Framework for Gate-Tunable Superconductivity in Monolayer WTe$_2$: Abstract

 \section{Abstract}

-The recently reported gate-tunable superconductivity in monolayer WTe$_2$ [Science {\bf 362}, 922 (2018); Science {\bf 362}, 926 (2018); Nat.
-Phys. {\bf 20}, 269 (2023); PRR {\bf 7}, 013224 (2025)] exhibits several striking anomalies beyond the standard paradigm, including a contrasting carrier‐density dependence of the transition temperature $T_c$ in weakly and strongly disordered regimes and more surprisingly, the sudden disappearance of superconducting fluctuations below a critical carrier density.
-To understand these features, we go beyond the mean‐field theory to treat the superconducting gap and superfluid density by explicitly incorporating both Nambu–Goldstone (NG) phase fluctuations and Berezinskii–Kosterlitz–Thouless (BKT) fluctuations.
-We show that these fluctuations are minimal in the weak-disorder regime but become crucial under strong disorder, where the zero-temperature gap renormalized by NG quantum fluctuations becomes density-dependent while the BKT fluctuations drive the superconducting $T_c$ below the gap-closing temperature.
-Simulations within this unified framework combining with the density-functional-theory input to account for the excitonic instability quantitatively reproduced nearly all key experimental observations in monolayer WTe$_2$, providing a consistent understanding of reported anomalies.
+The recently reported gate-tunable superconductivity in monolayer WTe$_2$ {[Science {\bf 362}, 922 (2018); Science {\bf 362}, 926 (2018); Nat.
+Phys. {\bf 20}, 269 (2024); PRR {\bf 7}, 013224 (2025)]} exhibits several striking anomalies beyond the standard paradigm, including a contrasting carrier‐density dependence of the transition temperature $T_c$ in weakly and strongly disordered regimes and more surprisingly, the sudden disappearance of superconducting fluctuations below a critical carrier density.
+To understand these features, we go beyond mean‐field theory and develop a microscopic framework that treats the gap and superfluid density by explicitly and self-consistently incorporating both Nambu–Goldstone phase fluctuations and Berezinskii–Kosterlitz–Thouless fluctuations.
+We show that these fluctuations are minimal in the weak-disorder regime but become crucial under strong disorder, where the zero-temperature gap renormalized by NG quantum fluctuations becomes density-dependent while the BKT fluctuations drive the $T_c$ below the gap-closing temperature.
+Simulations within this unified framework combining with the density-functional-theory input to account for the excitonic instability quantitatively reproduced nearly all key experimental observations, providing a consistent understanding of reported anomalies.

 {\sl Introduction.---}Over the past few decades, advances in material synthesis and growth techniques have led to the discovery of numerous two-dimensional quantum materials.
 A particularly striking development is the observation of superconductivity~\cite{saito2016highly,qiu2021recent}, not only in conventional superconducting (SC) metals~\cite{li2023proximity,zhang2010superconductivity,falson2020type,liao2018superconductivity,zhang2015detection,briggs2020atomically} and high‐$T_c$ materials~\cite{yu2019high,he2013phase,lee2014interfacial,ge2015superconductivity,ding2016high} realized as ultrathin films and atomic sheets but also in strictly monolayer (ML) transition‐metal dichalcogenides such as MoS$_2$~\cite{ye2012superconducting,lu2015evidence,saito2016superconductivity,costanzo2016gate}, WTe$_2$~\cite{fatemi2018electrically,sajadi2018gate,song2024unconventional,PhysRevResearch.7.013224} and NbSe$_2$~\cite{xu2015experimental,sun2016majorana,wang2017high,tsen2016nature}.
 These unique ML systems often exhibit unconventional and intriguing phenomena beyond the standard paradigm.
 A notable example is the recently reported ML WTe$_2$~\cite{fatemi2018electrically,sajadi2018gate,song2024unconventional,PhysRevResearch.7.013224}, which displays an unusual set of anomalies: gate-tunable superconductivity with contrasting carrier‐density dependence of the SC transition temperature $T_c$ in weakly and strongly disordered regimes, and, most remarkably, a {\sl sudden} disappearance of SC fluctuations below a critical doping.
 Such behaviors are in contrast to the mean-field BCS-theory description, which, for ML systems, predicts superconductivity independent of the carrier density and of the disorder (Anderson theorem)~\cite{anderson1959theory,suhl1959impurity,skalski1964properties,andersen2020generalized}.